-One of the cornerstones of any Internet Business is knowing who is your Ideal Client.
+One of the cornerstones of any Internet Business is knowing who your Ideal Client is.

-Almost all entrepreneurs and business owners make the serious mistake of avoiding this stage in the eagerness to have the site online as soon as possible, without even stopping to think about who will be directed to, what do they want, what problems they have and what solutions they need.
+Almost all entrepreneurs and business owners make the serious mistake of avoiding this stage in the eagerness to have their website online as soon as possible, without even stopping to think about who it will be aimed at, what they are looking for, what problems they have and what solutions they need.

 Who is an Ideal Client?